UNC-Robotics/steerable-needle-insertion/README.md

 - UserStudy

 Add both.
 The LoadSegmentations module is a helper module used to load the segmentation files into the virtual environment.

+# Usage

+With the UserStudy module selected, you should have a dropdown section titled "UserStudy" in your module panel on 3D Slicer.
+This dropdown section contains the UI used to configure environment settings.
+The UserStudy module's functionality is designed to be self-contained, so it isn't be necessary to access other elements of the 3D Slicer UI to set up the virtual environment.

+Within the module's UI, click the "Load Environment" button.
+You'll be prompted to select a directory.
+Select the directory containing the segmentation files downloaded earlier.
+Once you've selected a directory, you should see a single 3D panel in Slicer, containing a static model of the needle controller.
+Additionally, other UI elements are enabled.

+#### UI Elements:
+- Select View\
+  &nbsp; &nbsp; The Select View dropdown menu allows you to select one of any preconfigured 16 layouts for your 3D views.
+These views span\
+  &nbsp; &nbsp; from 1 displayed 3D panel to 5 displayed 3D panels.
+Each view panel is associated with a virtual camera object defining the\
+  &nbsp; &nbsp; perspective of the view on the virtual environment.